onemorebsmith/kaspa-stratum-bridge/README.md

 # rate, and sends an updated min diff per client if necessary.
 Max tolerance
 # is +/- 5% after 4hrs.
 var_diff: true

+# shares_per_min: number of shares per minute the vardiff engine should target.
+# Default value is chosen to allow for 95% confidence in measurement accuracy,
+# which affects fidelity of difficulty update decisions, as well as hashrate
+# stability (measured 1hr avg hashrate should be within +/- 10% of actual, with
+# the noted confidence.)
+Higher values will result in better vardiff engine
+# performance and increased hashrate stability.
+Lower values will cause
+# vardiff to behave more erratically, while measured hashrate will display
+# larger variations.
+#
+# Incorrect configuration of this parameter may induce high error rates on
+# IceRiver devices, so it is recommended to avoid unnecessary changes.
+#
+# Example values and their resulting confidence levels:
+# 20 => 99%, 15 => 95%, 12 => 90%
+shares_per_min: 15

 # var_diff_stats: if true, print vardiff engine stats to the log every 10s
 var_diff_stats: false